Pyt-logo

 1. Buddha figurines

-Majority of Sri Lankans belong to the faith of Buddhism and needless to say, we can find a lot of Buddha statues in almost every shop.
-This is a delicate art as they would be creating these statues with their own hands – carving and designing them perfectly to the dot.
+The majority of Sri Lankans belong to the faith of Buddhism, and needless to say, we can find a lot of Buddha statues in almost every shop.
+This is a delicate art as they would be creating these statues with their own hands, carving and designing them perfectly to the dot.
 Any art that involves this much of hard-work and specialisation is generally popular around the world.
 One might also find a large number of wood-carved elephants.
-The elephant is of important significance in Sri Lanka.
+The elephant is of great significance in Sri Lanka.
 The natives take pride in creating such wonderful objects for tourists.
-There are other elephant art available as well – soft toys, wooden carvings, fridge magnets, elephants on gemstones.
+There are other elephant art available as well – soft toys, wooden carvings, fridge magnets, and elephants on gemstones.

 2. Tea

-Popularly known as Ceylon tea, the widely grown local tea-leaves are used to make this sumptuous drink.
+Popularly known as Ceylon tea, the widely grown local tea leaves are used to make this sumptuous drink.
 This is the most obvious thing to bring back from Sri Lanka.
-Tea is the best companion on a pleasant walk along the Galle coast-line.
-The cool sea breeze and hot tea tickles the tongue.
+Tea is the best companion on a pleasant walk along the Galle coastline.
+The cool sea breeze and hot tea tickle the tongue.

 3. Clothing

 Sarees and Sarongs are closely knit with Sri Lanka’s tradition.
-Sarees are garments worn by women and Sarongs are worn by men.
+Sarees are garments worn by women, and Sarongs are worn by men.
 Personally, I find Sarees really beautiful and elegant.
-Just for comparison’s sake I would like to take this example : Sarees are for women, how Suits are for men.
+Just for comparison’s sake, I would like to take this example: Sarees are for women, just as suits are for men.
 Both look classy and elegant.

-While sarees are an an entire outfit by itself, sarongs are a substitute for pants or shorts.
+While sarees are an entire outfit by themselves, sarongs are a substitute for pants or shorts.
 I don’t find the need to say how many people can be found wearing these outfits.
-Whether you are in a tea plantation or a train station or a Sunday market – there is no particular place to wear a saree/sarong.
+Whether you are in a tea plantation, a train station or a Sunday market, there is no particular place to wear a saree/sarong.
 Their usage is omnipresent.

 4. Spices

-The below picture represents spice in Sri Lanka.
-Abundance is the word !
+The picture below represents spice in Sri Lanka.
+Abundance is the word!
 This country is mainly famous for the true cinnamon – a kind of cinnamon found particularly here – which looks tan brown in colour.
-Other than this, the most prominent spices to take home are Black Pepper, Cardamom, Clove, Nutmeg, Turmeric and Chili Pepper.
-For all the amateur cooks out there, these spices will surely elevate the end product !
-We have learned what a virus can do to the world and it has also taught us the hardships of lockdowns.
+Other than this, the most prominent spices to take home are Black Pepper, Cardamom, Clove, Nutmeg, Turmeric and Chilli Pepper.
+For all the amateur cooks out there, these spices will surely elevate the end product!
+We have learned what a virus can do to the world, and it has also taught us the hardships of lockdowns.
 Having a range of spices will help you to try out different dishes, flavours and relishes.
-In 2024, this is a good thing to bring back from Sri Lanka.
+In 2026, this is a good thing to bring back from Sri Lanka.

 These spices can be either picked up in raw form or in packets of powder.
 It is easier to just get loads of packets and a few raw cinnamon sticks to show off to your neighbours.